Health Savings Account

 Frequently Asked Questions [FAQs]

-Deposits can be made by mail, direct deposit, wire transfer, electronically via ACH, or you can utilize Farm Bureau Bank's online banking platform to initiate transfers from another account (including non-Farm Bureau Bank accounts).
+Deposits can be made by mail, direct deposit, wire transfer, electronically transfer via ACH, or you can utilize Farm Bureau Bank's online banking platform to initiate transfers from another account (including non-Farm Bureau Bank accounts).

 Farm Bureau Bank will furnish the tax forms 1099-SA and 5498-SA.
 The 1099-SA reports distributions and is sent out in January.
 The 5498-SA reports contributions and is sent out in May of each year.

-You can utilize all of the features and functions of Farm Bureau Bank's online banking platform to manage your HSA.
+You can utilize all the features and functions of Farm Bureau Bank's online banking platform to manage your HSA.
 This includes:

 • Track transaction activity – Review monthly statements and check images, including detailed descriptions of electronic transactions.